Bevingta/fMRI-to-images/README.md

   #### Variant 2: SGD

-- Ninth step.
+- 9th step.
 Reconstruct images from predicted test features using `python scripts/vdvae_reconstruct_images.py -sub x`.

 ### Versatile Diffusion: Obtaining and implementing the model

-- Tenth step.
-Download pretrained Versatile Diffusion model "vd-four-flow-v1-0-fp16-deprecated.pth", "kl-f8.pth" and "optimus-vae.pth" from [HuggingFace](https://huggingface.co/shi-labs/versatile-diffusion/tree/main/pretrained_pth) and put them in `versatile_diffusion/pretrained/` folder
+- 10th step.
+Download pretrained Versatile Diffusion model "vd-four-flow-v1-0-fp16-deprecated.pth", "kl-f8.pth" and "optimus-vae.pth" from [HuggingFace](https://huggingface.co/shi-labs/versatile-diffusion/tree/main/pretrained_pth) and put them in `versatile_diffusion/pretrained/` folder;
-- Eleventh step.
-Extract CLIP-Text features of captions for any subject 'x' using `python scripts/cliptext_extract_features.py -sub x`
+- 11th step.
+Extract CLIP-Text features of captions for any subject 'x' using `python scripts/cliptext_extract_features.py -sub x`.

+  #### Variant 1: Reduced Batch Size and Latent Features
+  It is possible to reduce the batch size by changing the `bs`parameter that defaults to 30.
+Moreover, in order to avoid MemoryUsage Errors it can be important to reduce the `num_latent` parameter.
+  #### Variant 2: Modify Diffusion Strength
-- Twelfth step.
-Extract CLIP-Vision features of stimuli images for any subject 'x' using `python scripts/clipvision_extract_features.py -sub x`
+- 12th step.
+Extract CLIP-Vision features of stimuli images for any subject 'x' using `python scripts/clipvision_extract_features.py -sub x`.
+This step potentially has the same variants as the previous one.
-- Thirteenth step.
-Train regression models from fMRI to CLIP-Text features and save test predictions using `python scripts/cliptext_regression.py -sub x`
+- 13th step.
+Train regression models from fMRI to CLIP-Text features and save test predictions using `python scripts/cliptext_regression.py -sub x`;
-- Fourteenth step.
-Train regression models from fMRI to CLIP-Vision features and save test predictions using `python scripts/clipvision_regression.py -sub x`
+- 14th step.
+Train regression models from fMRI to CLIP-Vision features and save test predictions using `python scripts/clipvision_regression.py -sub x`;
-- 15^th step.
+- 15th step.
 Reconstruct images from predicted test features using `python scripts/versatilediffusion_reconstruct_images.py -sub x`.
 Depending on the number of GPU devices of your machine you may want to edit this last code script, for example changing all the `cude(1)` calls to `cuda(0)`.
+  #### Variant 1: Provide only CLIPText guidance
+  It is possible to provide only text guidance by setting the `mixing` parameter to 1.
+  #### Variant 2: Provide only CLIPVision guidance
+  It is possible to provide only visual guidance by setting the `mixing`parameter to 0.
 ### Contributions
 **Andrea**
 - I participated to all the group meetings, proposing and discussing ideas, first on which model to choose and then on how to solve the arising problems;